 There are two main sources for infinite random inequality systems.
 The first one is uniformity in time or space.
 For instance, one application of this paper will be concerned with the time continuous control of a water reservoir under random inflow.
 A crucial constraint in this problem consist in keeping the level of the reservoir above a critical value c with given probability throughout the considered time horizon [0, T].
-This leads us to the consideration of an optimization problem with probabilistic constraints of the type where $g_t(x,\xi)$ refers to the water level at time t depending on the water release (decision to be determined here and now) and on the random inflow (to be observed later, e.g., precipitation).
+This leads us to the consideration of an optimization problem with probabilistic constraints of the type where $g_t(x, \xi)$ refers to the water level at time t depending on the water release (decision to be determined here and now) and on the random inflow (to be observed later, e.g., precipitation).
 The only but crucial difference with (1) consists in passing from the finite index i to the continuous index t.
-In another context, such as risk-averse PDE constrained optimization, one might deal with uniform probabilistic state constraints, where the index could refer now to a point in a given space domain (e.g., [14, p.
-832]).
-A second source of infinite random inequality systems is the simultaneous presence of different kinds of uncertainty, namely uncertainty endowed with stochastic information - which allows one to estimate distributions of the random parameter and to derive probabilities - and non-stochastic uncertainty which at most gives an idea about the support of the random vectors.
-The first type is usually dealt with in the context of probabilistic constraints as in (1), whereas the second one falls into the class of robust optimization problems (see, e.g., [4]).
-For instance in problems of optimal gas transport, one is simultaneously faced with stochastic uncertainty (given by uncertain gas loads for which large historical data bases exist) and with robust uncertainty (given by unknown friction coefficients of pipes which are under ground and can hardly be estimated) [19].
-The resulting probabilistic constraint then may take the form where ξ is the random load and Φ is the uncertain friction coefficient which is allowed to vary arbitrarily within some given uncertainty set \mathcal{U} .
-This constellation of a probabilistic constraint involving a robust one motivated the choice of the acronym probust for such constraints in [42].
+In another context, such as risk-averse PDE constrained optimization, one might deal with uniform probabilistic state constraints, where the index could refer now to a point in a given space domain (e.g., Farshbaf-Shaker et al. 2018, p.
+832).
+A second source of infinite random inequality systems is the simultaneous presence of different kinds of uncertainty, namely uncertainty endowed with stochastic information-which allows one to estimate distributions of the random parameter and to derive probabilities-and non-stochastic uncertainty which at most gives an idea about the support of the random vectors.
+The first type is usually dealt with in the context of probabilistic constraints as in (1), whereas the second one falls into the class of robust optimization problems (see, e.g., Ben-Tal et al. (2009)).
+For instance in problems of optimal gas transport, one is simultaneously faced with stochastic uncertainty (given by uncertain gas loads for which large historical data bases exist) and with robust uncertainty (given by unknown friction coefficients of pipes which are under ground and can hardly be estimated) (González Grandón et al. 2017).
+The resulting probabilistic constraint then may take the form where ξ is the random load and Φ is the uncertain friction coefficient which is allowed to vary arbitrarily within some given uncertainty set \mathscr{U} .
+This constellation of a probabilistic constraint involving a robust one motivated the choice of the acronym probust for such constraints in Van Ackooij et al. (2020).
 Observe that mathematically, though different in interpretation, (4) and (5) are the same.